-As the cardiovascular (CV) risks of celecoxib may increase with dose and duration of exposure, the shortest duration possible and the lowest effective daily dose should be used.
+As the cardiovascular risks of celecoxib may increase with dose and duration of exposure, the shortest duration possible and the lowest effective daily dose should be used.

+Osteoarthritis

-Symptomatic Treatment of Osteoarthritis (OA): The recommended dose of celecoxib is 200 mg administered as a single dose or as 100 mg twice per day.
+The usual recommended daily dose is 200 mg taken once daily or as 100 mg twice per day.

+Rheumatoid Arthritis

-Symptomatic Relief in the Treatment of Rheumatoid Arthritis (RA): The recommended daily dose of celecoxib is 100 mg or 200 mg twice per day.
+The initial recommended daily dose is 100 mg twice per day.
+The dose may be increased to 200 mg twice per day if needed.

+Ankylosing Spondylitis

-Ankylosing spondylitis (AS): The recommended dose of celecoxib is 200 mg administered as a single dose or as 100 mg twice per day.
+The recommended daily dose is 200 mg administered as a single dose or as 100 mg twice per day.

-The maximum recommended daily dose is 400 mg for above indications.
+The maximum recommended daily dose for the above indications is 400 mg for all indications.

-Management of Acute Pain in Adults: The recommended dose of celecoxib is 400 mg, initially, followed by an additional 200 mg dose, if needed on the first day.
-On subsequent days, the recommended dose is 200 mg twice daily, as needed.
+Acute Pain in Adults

+The initial recommended dose is 400 mg followed by an additional 200mg dose if needed.
+On subsequent days, the recommended dose is 200mg twice daily as needed.

-Management of Chronic Low Back Pain in Adults: The recommended dose of celecoxib is 200 or 400 mg daily, administered as a 200 mg single dose, or as 100 or 200 mg twice per day.
+Chronic Low Back Pain in Adults

+The recommended dose of celecoxib is 200 or 400 mg daily, administered as a 200 mg single dose, or as 100 or 200 mg twice per day.
 Some patients may benefit from a total daily dose of 400 mg.

+Primary Dysmenorrhea

-Treatment of Primary Dysmenorrhea: The recommended dose of celecoxib is 400 mg, initially, followed by an additional 200 mg dose, if needed on the first day.
+The recommended dose of celecoxib is 400 mg, followed by an additional 200 mg if needed.
 On subsequent days, the recommended dose is 200 mg twice daily, as needed.